Mwiche96/OhMyGrid/docs/questions.md

 ### <div class="tools-header"> What are iD, JOSM and Osmose you talk about? </div>

-These are tools for editing and validating data in OSM :
+These are tools for editing and validating data in OSM:

-iD : browser-based and beginner-friendly editor.
+* iD: browser-based and beginner-friendly editor.
 It is the editor available when you click on "edit" on the [OSM website](https://openstreetmap.org)

-JOSM : advanced OpenStreetMap editor.
+* JOSM: advanced OpenStreetMap editor.
 Desktop software available at [https://josm.openstreetmap.de](https://josm.openstreetmap.de )

-[Osmose](https://osmose.openstreetmap.fr) : quality assurance tool that detects OpenStreetMap data issues.
+* [Osmose](https://osmose.openstreetmap.fr): quality assurance tool that detects OpenStreetMap data issues.

 ### <div class="tools-header"> What is a changeset? </div>